Getting started with Pipelines-as-Code #

 We assume you have already set-up your system to be able to push to GitHub.
 If that’s not the case see the official GitHub documentation on how to do it: https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git

-When the branch is pushed you can start creating a new Pull Request by going to the URL https://github.com/yourusername/pac-demo/pull/new/tektonci
+When the branch is pushed you can start creating a new Pull Request by going to the URL (make sure yourusername is replace with your username) https://github.com/yourusername/pac-demo/pull/new/tektonci

-As soon as you create the Pull Request you will see that the Pipelines-as-Code has been triggered:
+As soon as you create the Pull Request you will see that Pipelines-as-Code has been triggered and run on your Pull Request:

 When the PipelineRun is finished you will see an error on that Detail screen:

-That was on purpose, we have detected some error on the Go code and GolangCI lint that is not correct.
+That was on purpose, we have detected some linting error on the Go code and GolangCI linted it as not correct.
 See how the error displayed link to the line of the code that is wrong.
 Pipelines-as-Code analyze the log error of the PipelineRun and try to match it to the line of the code that is wrong so you can easily fix it.

 Fixing the error and pushing again #